Rishsach/Rishsach/README.md

 - 🌱 I’m currently learning  ** Full Stack Web devleopment in React JS**

-- 👯 I’m love to practice DSA **on GeeksforGeeks , HackerRank and LeetCode.**
+- 👯 Passionate in coding  **on GeeksforGeeks , HackerRank and LeetCode.**

 - 📫 How to reach me **rishabhsachdeva775@gmail.com**